BraulioVM/tulip/README.md

 Usage: tulip [OPTIONS] IMAGE_PATH

 Options:
+  --width INTEGER                 Width (in characters) of the image shell
+                                  representation (defaults to the current
+                                  shell width)
+  -wp, --width-percentage FLOAT   Percentage of the shell width that will be
-  --width INTEGER   Width (in characters) of the image shell representation --height INTEGER  Height (in characters) of the image shell representation --help            Show this message and exit.
+                                  used to display the image (will be ignored if --width is specified) --height INTEGER                Height (in characters) of the image shell representation (defaults to the current
+                                  shell height)
+  -hp, --height-percentage FLOAT  Percentage of the shell height that will be
+                                  used to display the image (will be ignored if --height is specified) --help                          Show this message and exit.

 ````